Odotocodot/Flow.Launcher.Plugin.OneNote/Readme.md

 > [!NOTE]
 > Hierarchy items are notebooks, section groups, sections and pages.

+### New with Version 2.1.0

+- :star: [New page preview panel](#create-pages) :star: for quickly creating pages with text!
+- Added icons for different themes.
+The themes available are color, light, dark and one that matches Flow Launcher's current theme.
+Change it in the settings!

 ### Default Search

 ```
 on {your search query}
 ```

-This is allows you to search OneNote pages using the OneNote API which searches both the content in a page as well as the page title.
+This allows you to search OneNote pages using the OneNote API which searches both the content in a page and the page title.

 - Press <kbd>⏎ Enter</kbd> or left-click on a search result to open in OneNote.